Tulum Travel Guide

 Discover the typical city center of Tulum

-Most probably you’ve already read many things about the center of Tulum.
+Most probably you’ve already read many things to do about the center of Tulum.
 Tulum is a small town and you’ll be able to visit it in a week or so.
 La Veleta, Aldea Zama, Centro and the Beach Zone will be your next favorite places to hang out!
 Moreover, the Centro will also permit you to eat in great restaurants with just a few pesos.
 We created here a list of places in Tulum‘s neighborhoods where we love to hang out, eat some delicious Mexican food or work from.
-Tulum is also well connected: in fact, you can reach the center of Tulum by car or in just 1:45h, in case you’re planning to go there just for a day trip.
+Tulum is also well connected: in fact, you can reach the center of Tulum by car or bus from Cancun airport in just 1:45h, in case you’re planning to go there just for a day trip.

 “Encanto Cantina In The Center”

 Tulum’s full of amazing activities

 For sure in Tulum you will never get bored.
 We had so many parties, on the land and beyond, that we can really say that Tulum made our nights unforgettable.
 You can find open bar parties as well as private parties in amazing villas with incredibly popular DJs.
 If you’re not into partying hard, restaurants and hotels are often offering live music too.
 But Tulum’s not only parties: here you can find many different sports to practice with your partner or with friends, yoga sessions, artistic classes and so on.
 After a few months here, we made a list of the top 10 activities to do in Tulum, check them out!